-Judge Hesther Saloman (Eileen Atkins) approaches morose psychiatrist Dr Martin Dysart (Richard Burton) with a request that he unravel the mind of troubled teenager Alan Strang (Peter Firth) and discover why the young man blinded six horses.
+Judge Hesther Saloman (Eileen Atkins) approaches morose psychiatrist Dr Martin Dysart (Richard Burton) with a request that he unravel the mind of troubled teenager Alan Strang (Peter Firth) and discover why the young man blinded six horses with a scythe.

 In the process, Dysart discerns the boy’s psyche and determines that the source of the boy’s obsession is his devout mother Dora (Joan Plowright).